 Accreditation is a voluntary method of quality assurance developed more than 100 years ago by American universities and secondary schools and designed primarily to distinguish schools adhering to a set of educational standards.
 Today the accreditation process is used at all levels of education and is recognized for its ability to effectively drive student performance and continuous improvement in education.
 Reviews take place every five years.

-Following the External Review, the team submitted their final report to AdvancEd Accreditation Commission, granting Baldwin County Public School System accreditation status.
-By achieving this designation, our school system was the first among Alabama School systems to achieve the system-wide distinction.
+Following the External Review, the team submitted their final report to the AdvancEd Accreditation Commission, granting Baldwin County Public School System accreditation status.
+By achieving this designation, our school system was the first among Alabama school systems to achieve the system-wide distinction.
 In the past, each school was accredited separately.